seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 I might in virtue, beauties, livings, friends,
 Exceed account; but the full sum of me
 Is sum of something, which, to term in gross,
-Is an unlesson’d girl, unschool’d, unpractised;
+Is an unlesson'd girl, unschool'd, unpractised;
 Happy in this, she is not yet so old
 But she may learn; happier than this,
 She is not bred so dull but she can learn;